aws/amazon-chime-sdk-js/guides/06_FAQs.md

 Applications that show multiple video tiles on the screen will need to decide where to place the underlying video elements and how to apply CSS styling.
 Here are a few things to consider as you develop the tile layout for your application:

 * A video whose source is a mobile device in portrait mode will display quite differently compared to a video in landscape mode from a laptop camera.
 The CSS object-fit rule can be applied to the video element to change how the content scales to fit the parent video element.
-* Use the `VideoTileState` [videoStreamContentWidth and videoStreamContentHeight](https://github.com/aws/amazon-chime-sdk-js/blob/master/src/videotile/VideoTileState.ts#L20) properties to determine the aspect ratio of the content.
+* Use the `VideoTileState` [videoStreamContentWidth and videoStreamContentHeight](https://github.com/aws/amazon-chime-sdk-js/blob/master/src/videotile/VideoTileState.ts) properties to determine the aspect ratio of the content.
+* After calling [bindVideoElement](https://github.com/aws/amazon-chime-sdk-js/blob/master/src/audiovideofacade/DefaultAudioVideoFacade), set up `resize` [event listeners on the HTMLVideoElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement/videoWidth) to listen to intrinsic resolution from the video content.
 * For landscape aspect ratios (width > height), apply the CSS rule `object-fit:cover` to the HTML element that will contain the video to crop and scale the video to the aspect ratio of the video element.
 * For portrait aspect ratios (height > width), apply the CSS rule `object-fit:contain` to the HTML element that will contain the video to ensure that all video content can be seen.